-With the growth of professional networking sites and the increase in web sites for private contractors (think graphic designers, copywriters etc), it’s a little hard to see CVs lasting.
+With the growth of professional networking sites and the increase in websites for private contractors (think graphic designers, copywriters etc), it’s a little hard to see CVs lasting.
 However, for now, they are alive and well and you need a good one to get noticed.
-Writing a kick arse CV is not difficult but it takes time and a considerable amount of work.
+Writing a great CV is not difficult but it takes time and a considerable amount of work.

 I reached out to some of my recruiter friends from around the world for their feedback on CVs.
 Some of what they told me didn’t surprise me but I was shocked that overall they felt only 7% of CVs they screened were excellent.
 And 50% fell into the below-average or shocking category!
 That is a lot of people not even getting a look in because their CV is so bad.
 It also means there are only a few people at the top who regardless of what kind of fit they are have a good chance of being looked at.

 So how do you write a kick arse CV to make it into that top 7%?

 Starting with a good layout will really help keep your CV clear, concise and visually pleasing.
 Chose one that meets your needs visually and is easy to adapt as you go along.
 Today there is no excuse for a poorly laid out CV.
 There are so many online platforms that give you loads of choice and make it very easy for you to drop in your own information.

 My top pick would probably be Canva.
 It is free, has an abundance of template choice and is straightforward to use.
 It’s also very easy to make multiple copies of the same CV.
 This makes it so easy to target your CV to the exact job listing you are applying for.
 There are, however, a lot of online CV builders you can use and they all have their pros and cons.
 Here are reviews to some of the most popular ones.